mozilla/experimenter/README.md

 FIREFOX_VERSION should either be `nimbus-firefox-release` or `nimbus-firefox-beta`.
 If you want to run your tests against nightly, please set the variable `UPDATE_FIREFOX_VERSION` to `true` and include it in the make command.

+#### make FIREFOX_VERSION integration_test_nimbus_rust

+Run the Nimbus SDK integration tests, which tests the advanced targeting configurations against the Nimbus SDK.

+FIREFOX_VERSION should either be `nimbus-firefox-release` or `nimbus-firefox-beta`.
+If you want to run your tests against nightly, please set the variable `UPDATE_FIREFOX_VERSION` to `true` and include it in the make command.

 #### make FIREFOX_VERSION integration_vnc_up

 First start a prod instance of Experimenter with: